 Most of my chenille inventory traveled with me to my new residence.
 The yarn has some challenges in knitting and handling, which may relate to the core content holding the fibers in place, and its twist.
 Lace holes may disappear with blocking, fibers shed sporadically with washing, and so on.
-The quality and behavior is not necessarily price or source dependent.
+Quality and behavior are not necessarily pricing or source dependent.
 Swatching is always worth it.
 As I work on new ideas, I occasionally decide to “wing it”.
 I prefer shawls that work with a bit of neck shaping rather than simple triangles.
-So I thought: faroese style shawl, 2 triangles and a shape with a bit of holding at the center, just “knit it”.
-The first triangle knit was the striped section, shaped with increases from 3 stitches to desired width.
+So I thought: Faroese style shawl, 2 triangles, and a shape with a bit of holding at the center, just “knit it”.
+The first triangle knit was the striped section, shaped with increases from 3 stitches to the desired width.
 The wedge section had interesting issues with biasing, even with blocking.
-The solid green triangle, shaped with decreases actually knit to a size different enough so it had to be unravelled and re knit.
+The solid green triangle, shaped with decreases actually knit to a size different enough so it had to be unraveled and re-knit.
 There are many hand knitting patterns published that offer directions for “asymmetrical” shawls, which use such differences as design features, and that certainly can be an option in machine knitting as well.
 Calling the item a shawlette or scarf also discounts many issues.
-That said, I got this sort of shapeand wanted this, with close to equal shaping on either side of the center wedge
+That said, I got this sort of shape and wanted this, with close to equal shaping on either side of the center wedge

 Some of the steps I would do differently or add in future pieces:

-1. definitely gauge swatch, perhaps even draft shapes on knit leader and use it to guide triangle (or other shaping) for shawl segments
+1. definitely gauge swatch, perhaps even draft shapes on the knit leader and use it to guide triangle (or another shaping) for shawl segment

 2. shape both large triangles with decreases, requiring one to be started on waste yarn (yellow line) and rehung prior to section knit in holding.
 Red arrows indicate the direction of knitting for each piece